HOA Amenity Booking Software That Handles the Headaches for You

 |---|---|---|---|

-| Free | $0/mo | Up to 50 | Online reservations, calendar view, conflict detection |
+| Free | $0/mo | Up to 50 | Online reservations, calendar view, conflict detection, Stripe deposit collection, auto deposit refunds, seasonal hours, Resident Digital Lock (one-time access codes per booking, works offline at the lock) |

-| Automate | starting at $49/mo | Up to 200 | Everything in Free, plus Stripe deposit collection, auto deposit refunds, seasonal hours, key/code checkout tracking |
+| Automate | starting at $49/mo | Up to 300 | Everything in Free, plus AI automations (Herald Shield violation screening, Dues Chaser, Email Integration, Herald Welcome) |

 | Enterprise | custom pricing | Unlimited | Everything in Automate, plus unlimited communities and dedicated support |